 We are in the business of acquiring, developing and operating assets and businesses that represent critical infrastructure for customers in the transportation and energy industries.
-We were formed on December 13, 2021 as FTAI Infrastructure LLC, a Delaware limited liability company and subsidiary of FTAI, and will hold all of the material assets and investments that comprise FTAI's infrastructure businesses, and will convert to FTAI Infrastructure Inc., a Delaware corporation, in connection with the spin-off.
-Prior to the spin-off, we are a subsidiary of FTAI, which is a New York Stock Exchange-listed company that is externally managed and advised by our Manager.
+We were formed on December 13, 2021 as FTAI Infrastructure LLC, a Delaware limited liability company and subsidiary of FTAI.
+Prior to the completion of the spin-off, we will convert into FTAI Infrastructure Inc., a Delaware corporation, and will hold all of the material assets and investments that comprise FTAI's infrastructure business.

-Our operations consist of three primary business lines: (i) Ports and Terminals, (ii) Railroads and (iii) companies and assets participating in global Energy Transition.
+Our operations consist of three primary business lines: (i) Ports and Terminals, (ii) Railroads and (iii) companies and assets participating in the global Energy Transition.
 Our Ports and Terminals business develops or acquires industrial properties in strategic locations that store and handle for third parties a variety of energy products, including crude oil, refined products and clean fuels.
 In certain cases, we also develop and operate facilities, such as a 485 megawatt power plant at our Long Ridge terminal in Ohio through our equity method investment, that leverage the property's location and key attributes to generate incremental value.
-Our Railroads business primarily invests in and operates short line and regional railroads in North America.
-Our Energy Transition business focuses on investments in companies and assets that utilize green technology, produce sustainable fuels and products, or enable customers to reduce their carbon footprint.
+Our Railroads business focuses on investments in companies and assets that utilize green technology, produce sustainable fuels and products, or enable customers to reduce their carbon footprint.

 We expect to continue to invest in such market sectors, and pursue additional investment opportunities in other infrastructure businesses and assets that we believe to be attractive and meet our investment objectives.
-Our team focuses on acquiring a diverse group of long-life assets or operating businesses that provide mission-critical services or functions to infrastructure networks and typically have high barriers to entry, strong margins, stable cash flows and upside from earnings growth and asset appreciation driven by increased use and inflation.
+Our team focuses on acquiring a diverse group of long-lived assets or operating businesses that provide mission-critical services or functions to infrastructure networks and typically have high barriers to entry, strong margins, stable cash flows and upside from earnings growth and asset appreciation driven by increased use and inflation.
 We believe that there are a large number of acquisition opportunities in our markets and that our Manager's expertise and business and financing relationships, together with our access to capital and generally available capital for infrastructure projects in today's marketplace, will allow us to take advantage of these opportunities.
-As of December 31, 2021, we had total consolidated assets of \$2.4 billion and total equity of \$1.5 billion.
-For the year ended December 31, 2021, on a pro forma basis after giving effect to the Transtar Acquisition, we had net loss attributable to stockholders from continuing operations of \$ million and Adjusted EBITDA of \$ million.
+As of March 31, 2022, we had total consolidated assets of \$2,437.7 million and total equity of \$1,349.8 million.
+For the three months ended March 31, 2022 and the year ended December 31, 2021, reflecting the acquisition of Transtar and separation of FTAI's infrastructure business from FTAI on a pro forma basis, we had net loss attributable to shareholders of \$61.4 million and \$128.7 million, respectively.